haydenykh/SainsOrScienceBot/CONTRIBUTE.md

 For the **description** box, put in what you would like to add.
 For instance, you'd like to add new questions to the bot.
 In there, put on **3** things.
 First, **the question**, either in Malay (Bahasa Melayu) or English or both.
 Second, **the choices** & **the answer** for it.
 Third, **the question type**.
 The question type can be [`objective`](#objective-type), [`structural_write`](#structural-write-type), [`structural_fitb`](#structural-fitb-type) or [`structural_tick`](#structural-tick-type).
 You can also provide an image (must be in `png` or `jpg` format) and a hint.

+> If you were to upload images, please do use an image enhancer such as CamScanner to further brighten the image.

 You can also assign labels such as `feature`, `bug`, etc. You can leave it blank as contributors or the owner will assign it themselves.

 Then you can submit it!